carlosp420/personal_webpage/jekyll_bootstrap/_posts/2012-11-15-voseq-delete-voucher-button-new-feature.md

 Dear VoSeq users,

-Little by little we are doing some progress on VoSeq's {% cite pena2012 %}
+Little by little we are doing some progress on VoSeq's in Peña & Malm [-@pena2012] TODO list.
-TODO list.

 We have released a new micro-version of **VoSeq: 1.3.1**